2025 Kamchatka earthquake: Space

-Serendipitously NASA's GNSS-based Upper Atmospheric Realtime Disaster Information and Alert Network (GUARDIAN), comprising a portion of the Global Navigation Satellite System, had only the previous had day an AI component installed – which informed scientists in near real-time of the tsunami crossing open ocean.
-Such waves may range 10-50 cm high, but the vast column of water uplifted over a wide area is sufficient to cause ripples in the atmosphere itself and effect even the ionosphere (by altering it electron density), thus perturbing the orbits of GPS satellites.
+NASA's GNSS-based Upper Atmospheric Realtime Disaster Information and Alert Network (GUARDIAN), comprising a portion of the Global Navigation Satellite System, had an AI component installed the day before the earthquake, which informed scientists in near real-time of the tsunami crossing open ocean.
+The vast column of water uplifted over a wide area pushed up the mass of air above it, sending ripples of low-frequency sound and gravity waves upwards into the ionosphere, thus measurably perturbing the orbits of GPS satellites.